wilmardo/docker-compose-radarr-sonarr-prowlarr-transmission/README.md

 sudo apt-get update
 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin

+sudo usermod -aG docker $USER
 ```

 ## Get started

+If you didn't use the above TLDR, make sure you did the [linux-postinstall](https://docs.docker.com/engine/install/linux-postinstall/) steps.
+Make sure after the above usermod you logged in and out once (type `exit` on the terminal).

 Get a copy of the docker-compose.yml, could be copy pasting or cloning the repository with git:
 ```